 Microaggression Education on Campuses

-In terms of clinical implications, when people report distress due to microaggressions, therapists should not immediately ascribe this to personality factors.
+In terms of clinical implications, when people report distress due to microaggressions, therapists should not immediately attribute this to personality factors.
 Rather, a careful, culturally informed assessment of racial stressors should be undertaken to understand the extent of the problem and to shape mental health care interventions.
 Microaggressions should not be dismissed as innocuous—rather they are harmful, and victims should be believed.

 —by Monnica Williams, Ph.D., with Jennifer Purdon.